 An individual working with or for the recovery industry.

-Any person working closely with the recovery industry who in the opinion of the IVR Council has promoted and enhanced the professionalism and ethos of the industry through experience and/or training.
+Memberships are awarded to a person working closely with or for the recovery industry who in the view of the IVR Council has promoted and enhanced the professionalism and ethos of the industry through experience and/or training.

-Fellowships (FIVR) are awarded to senior members of the Institute who in the view of the IVR Council have given outstanding service to the IVR and/or industry as a whole.
+Fellowships (FIVR) are awarded to senior members of the Institute who in the view of the IVR Council have given outstanding service to the IVR and/or the industry as a whole.
+Members can be nominated by self or others to be considered for fellowship.
+Please contact firstname.lastname@example.org to request a Fellowship nomination form.

 The IVR Passport gives an on-going record of Continuing Professional Development (CPD) and training, providing a verified record for current and future employers.